andorr10/codebay/README.md

 codebay
 using mysql and mysql npm to create an application that acts like ebay My bamazon app only runs when choose to buy.
-It will give you a list of items that are in stock and then ask you to choose the time
+It will give you a list of items that are in stock and then ask you to choose the time.

 the first thing the application does is establish a connection to the mysql database, through the mysql npm.
 Once the connection is confirmed, the terminal displays a welcome message and then executes the display products function to show all the items in the marketplace.